 Les Williams is a partner and chief revenue officer of Risk Cooperative.

 Prior to joining Risk Cooperative, Mr. Williams served as the vice president of sales, leading the development of a sales strategy for SweatCred.com, a health & wellness rewards organization serving companies in the Metro DC area.
 Mr. Williams has had a progressively responsible career leading business development and other functions at blue chip firms such as, Ford Motor Company, IBM, JLL, among others.
 Most recently, Mr. Williams led the public pension growth strategy at investor relations firm, Landon Butler & Company and spearheaded the acquisition of key accounts at LiveSafe.

 He is an alumnus of the University of Virginia, where he received a Bachelor of Science in Mechanical Engineering and holds an MBA from Harvard Business School.
 While at UVA, Les was a Peer Advisor to younger engineering students in the Office of African American Affairs for three years.
 Les Co-founded Brother United Celebrating Knowledge and Success (B.U.C.K.S.), a community service organization focused on straightening the relationship between the UVA and Charlottesville communities.
 He is a member of the Raven Society as well as The I.M.P.
 Society.
 At Graduation, Les was one of two students given the Algernon Sydney Sullivan Award for outstanding contributions to Student Life during his tenure at UVA.
 He is actively involved in the Harvard Business School community as an alumni leader and in MBA admissions for applicants.

-Les currently serves on the President’s Council of the Latin American Youth Center in Washington, DC and recently served a three-year term as a member of the Harvard Business School Alumni Association Board of Directors.
+Les is a licensed insurance broker and a Certified Risk Manager (CRM).
+He currently serves on the President’s Council of the Latin American Youth Center in Washington, DC and recently served a three-year term as a member of the Harvard Business School Alumni Association Board of Directors.